Async Components

 Async Generator Components

 Just as you can write stateful components with sync generator functions, you can also write stateful async components with async generator functions.
+Async generator components work just like sync generator components when using for...of loops, to allow easy refactoring between sync and async.

-async function *AsyncLabeledCounter ({message}) {
+async function *AsyncCounter() {

 let count = 0;